vladrosant/vladrosant/README.md

 ### 🚀 About Me

-- 🍎 Used to be a physics grad student but pivoted to CS
+- 🍎 Used to major in physics but pivoted to CS.
 - 💡 Currently exploring **AI applications** in space safety and **image processing** techniques.
 - 🛠️ Currently working at a hospital.
 No, I didn't expect that.
 - 📚 Always catching up with the latest **[scientific news](https://sciencex.com/)**.